 Other features you’ll want to consider forking out for include rear cross-traffic assist – that’ll help stop you reversing out of parking spaces into the path of other cars – and traffic jam assist that’ll accelerate and brake for you in heavy traffic.

 Thankfully, automatic emergency braking, lane keeping assist and blind-spot detection all come as standard.
-These should help the Audi Q3 score highly when it’s crash-tested by Euro NCAP.
+Something that contributed towards the Audi Q3 achieving the full five stars in its Euro NCAP crash test.